What is a Lutheran?

 We believe we cannot say that ALL LIVES MATTER

-if we are not willing to say that BLACK LIVES MATTER.
+if we are not willing to name that BLACK LIVES MATTER- and the lives of all those who matter least in our society and world.

 We believe that the state murdered Jesus on a cross

-because of his liberating work.
+because of his liberating, loving work.
 We believe that Jesus rose from the dead

 because nothing can stop God’s liberating love.